openhab/openhab-webui/bundles/org.openhab.ui.habpanel/doc/habpanel.md

 #### Managing custom widgets

-The list of custom widgets either via the dashboard designer (click/tap the gears icon in the _Add Widget_ dropdown menu), or with the _Manage_ button in the settings screen.
+The list of custom widgets can be found either via the dashboard designer (click/tap the gears icon in the _Add Widget_ dropdown menu), or with the _Manage_ button in the settings screen.

 From the list, custom widgets can be created from scratch, or imported from a previously exported .json file or a GitHub repository.
-Members of the openHAB community also present their custom widgets on the forum: the _Get widgets from the openHAB community_ link brings up a filtered lists of custom widgets from the community.
+Members of the openHAB community also present their custom widgets on the forum: the _Get more..._ link brings up a filtered lists of custom widgets from the community.

 Widgets can also come from [an openHAB addon or OSGi bundle](https://community.openhab.org/t/new-feature-globally-provisioned-widgets-i-e-with-osgi-bundles/26994): those are "globally-provisioned widgets".
 They cannot be modified or deleted (but can be cloned and then modified), and are available to all panel configurations.